smoorf123/PacManProject_student/report.md

 Somil (leader): Implemented item branch and tests and setup fork; implemented CI/CD Pipelilne

-Mateo (player): Implemented the player branch and awaiting PR approval
+Mateo (Pacman): Implemented the Pacman branch and awaiting PR approval

 Bruce (game board): Implemented the game board branch and test for the game board